acl-org/eacl-2024/_pages/registration.md

 Given the large real costs of all conference paper presentations (whether virtual or in-person), all papers in the program (oral or poster) must have at least one author who has registered.
 If this is prohibitive, please contact the D&I committee.

-## Cancelation Policy
+## Cancellation Policy

 Cancellation of registration one month or more prior to the conference (November 06, 2023, or before), will be refunded the full amount paid.
 (Minus up to $50 processing fee)

 Cancellations up to three weeks prior to the conference (November 15, 2023) will be refunded the ACL membership (if paid as part of the registration) and any amounts paid over and above the first $200.
 Cancellations 2 weeks prior to start of Conference (November 22, 2023), and all no-shows, will not be refunded any amount.
 They will be able to retain the current full year ACL membership (if paid as part of the registration) and have access virtually.

-Exceptions: Cancellation due to governmental travel restrictions, failure to obtain a visa, or serious illness that prevents travel to the conference will be refunded the full amount paid (Minus up to $50 processing fee) regardless of when the notification is received by the ACL Office and must submit documentation supporting the above cancelation exceptions.
+Exceptions: Cancellation due to governmental travel restrictions, failure to obtain a visa, or serious illness that prevents travel to the conference will be refunded the full amount paid (Minus up to $50 processing fee) regardless of when the notification is received by the ACL Office and must submit documentation supporting the above cancellation exceptions.